An elementary approach to rigorous approximation of invariant measures: Implementing the algorithm

 In the following section we will denote by $||.||_F$ either the $1$-norm or the $\infty$-norm, depending in which framework are we working (the $F$ stands for finite dimensional).

-To do this we use build an enclosure for the eigenvector using an idea from the proof of the Perron-Frobenius theorem.
-The main idea of the proof of the Perron-Frobenius theorem \cite[Theorem 1.1]{B} is that a Markov matrix $A$ (aperiodic, irreducible) contracts the simplex $\Lambda$ of the vectors $v$ having $F$-norm $1$.
+We build an enclosure for the eigenvector using an idea from the proof of the Perron-Frobenius theorem \cite[Theorem 1.1]{B}: a Markov matrix $A$ (aperiodic, irreducible) contracts the simplex $\Lambda$ of vectors $v$ having $1$-norm $1$.

-This simplex is given by the convex combinations of the vectors $e_1,\ldots, e_k$ of the base; after $l$ iterations, the diameter of the simplex is going to be bounded by the supremum of the values
+This simplex is given by the convex combinations of the vectors $e_1,\ldots, e_k$ of the base; therefore, if we denote by $\textrm{Diam}_F$ the diameter in the distance induced by the norm $F$ we have